differentialderek/tezos-templates/README.md

-# tezos-boilerplate
+# Tezos Boilerplate

-Some contract templates
+This is a repository for some contract templates